SupeRuier/awesome-active-learning/contents/AL_combinations.md

 - Adaptive Superpixel for Active Learning in Semantic Segmentation [2023]
 - Best Practices in Active Learning for Semantic Segmentation [2023]: A comparative study.

-Semantic Segmentation with domain adaptation：
+Semantic Segmentation with Domain Adaptation：
-- Multi-Anchor Active Domain Adaptation for Semantic Segmentation [2021, ICCV]： One time selection, not in the conventional loop manner.
+- Multi-Anchor Active Domain Adaptation for Semantic Segmentation [2021, ICCV]： One time selection, not in a conventional loop manner.
 - ADeADA: Adaptive Density-aware Active Domain Adaptation for Semantic Segmentation [2022]:
   Acquire labels of the samples with high probability density in the target domain yet with low probability density in the source domain
 - Active Domain Adaptation with Multi-level Contrastive Units for Semantic Segmentation [2022]